yvette1730/yvette1730/README.md

 - 👋 Hi, I’m Yvette Diaz🎸
-- 👀 I’m interested in coding 💻, reading 📚, writing 📝, and listening to music 🎸!
+- 👀 I’m interested in coding 💻, reading 📚, and listening to music 🎸!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C!
-- 💞️ I’m looking to collaborate on any Java projects I can help on.
+- 🪼 Would love to assist in any research regarding biometrics and machine learning
-- 📫 You can reach me at yvetted04@icloud.com
+- 📫 You can reach me at ydiaz6@luc.edu

 <!--
 --->